MoanaCastanier/Stage_M2/phylogeny/README.md

 Script allowing the reconstruction of the phylogenies of the symbionts *Buchnera* and *Serratia* in 3 steps.
+All scripts are written in bash and made to be launched on a cluster thanks to the first lines (#SBATCH).
+Can be modified according to the needs and demands of the cluster.

 Step 1: snippy_SNP_indiv.sh, SNP calling carried out using snippy for each individual in a file.
 SNPs are relative to a reference sequence provided to the script.